ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 lastmod: 2023-02-10T00:00:00+02:00
 tags: [ "Azure", "Application Insights", "kusto" ]
 draft: true
-summary: "foo"
+summary: "If you use Azure, you most likely use Application Insights for logging.
+You can use a dashboard to visualize your logging and gain better insights, but dashboards come with some limitations.
+For more flexibility Azure has worbooks.
+In this blog post I'll share some tips & tricks that I've gathered over the years.
+As a sample, we'll create a workbook that shows information about requests sent to an API Management instance."
 ---

 If you use Azure, you most likely use Application Insights for logging.
-You can use a [Dashboard](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/tutorial-logs-dashboards) to visualize your logging and gain better insights, but dashboards come with some limitations.
-For more flexibility Azure has [Workbooks](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview).
+You can use a [dashboard](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/tutorial-logs-dashboards) to visualize your logging and gain better insights, but dashboards come with some limitations.
+For more flexibility Azure has [workbooks](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview).

 In this blog post I'll share some tips & tricks that I've gathered over the years.
 As a sample, we'll create a workbook that shows information about requests sent to an API Management instance.